 THE BIG COVER UP: Black America

 Let’s be clear, our goal is an all-inclusive national news media concept that prioritizes including the interests and concerns of African Americans.
 With national news media representation we will no longer be marginalized.
 If we are covering the same news-worthy national and international events but including a whole body of relevant racial information the others have been down playing, ignoring or dismissing, what news source is more likely to prevail and be in demand?
 Would it be the biased abridged version or the unbiased comprehensive report?
 This translates into us having the most relevant and reality based national news media operation in America.
-It’s definitely more relevant, progressive and fair than the mainstream news media with its tradition and practice of deferring to law enforcement in race matters and more insidiously of knowingly supporting police misconduct when race is involved.
+It will definitely be more relevant, progressive and fair than the mainstream news media with its tradition and practice of deferring to law enforcement in race matters and more insidiously of knowingly supporting police misconduct when race is involved.
 Although this does not happen in every instance, it happens often enough to show its as real a practice in the news media as the code of silence is in law enforcement and we have the perfect video proof.

 Unprecedented empowerment, the ability to impose accountability where it has never been, no longer being a marginalized race in the society; there are more than a few black and white Americans who will undoubtedly find these advancements appealing.
 People feeling they have no alternative but to march and demonstrate for news media attention regarding various racial issues has become the perceived only option as a result of this long term news media void.
 Having our own news media means the need to demonstrate to gain news media attention recedes when we have our own national news media representation for the first time in history.
 This is the salvation to Roger Goodell and the NFL’s players’ clueless national anthem quandary.